netsys-lab/parts/README.md

 ![parts-structure (2)](https://user-images.githubusercontent.com/32448709/130609385-6b2da646-86f2-41a7-8cc6-69a22d40a131.jpg)

-The **PartSocke** provides the API for applications to write and read parts to particular SCION endhosts.
+The **PartSocket** provides the API for applications to write and read parts to particular SCION endhosts.
 Furthermore, the PartSock initiates the transfer by sending a control packet to the receiver and waits for its response.
 This packet contains information about how many parts will be transferred, the number of available sockets to send data and further information regarding sending performance.
 After receiving the response, PartSocket passes the data buffer to the scheduler, which splits the data into parts and assigns them to available sockets.

 After completing the control phase, one or more parts are transferred sequentially or in parallel, depending on the number of available lines.
 The sender starts with initiating the sending phase of a part with creating part data packets in the respective buffer.
 This creation may be distributed over multiple threads to increase processing speed.
 Meanwhile, the sending thread assigned to the line writes the previously created packets on the network.
 All packets are sent in row before entering the next phase, which is responsible for possible retransfers.